1975 Jail Killing

-The Jail Killing (জেল হত্যা) refers to the murder of four leaders of the Awami League political party in Bangladesh by army officers who carried out a coup d'état there on 15 August 1975.
-The four killed were former president Syed Nazrul Islam, former prime ministers Tajuddin Ahmad and Muhammad Mansur Ali, and president of the Awami League A. H. M. Qamaruzzaman.
+The Jail Killing (জেল হত্যা) refers to the murder of four national leaders of the Bangladesh Liberation War in Bangladesh by a group of junior army officers who carried out a coup d'état there on 15 August 1975.
+The four killed were former vice-president Syed Nazrul Islam, former prime minister Tajuddin Ahmad and Muhammad Mansur Ali, and former home minister A. H. M. Qamaruzzaman.

 Background

-President Sheikh Mujibur Rahman was killed in the coup d'état, and the Awami League government was overthrown.
+On 15 August 1975, President Sheikh Mujibur Rahman was killed in a coup d'état, and the Awami League led government was overthrown.